mimic-sussex/sema/assets/docs/playground/debug-tools.md

 # Console
-The console collects console output from from all parts of the system.
-You can filter its output by origin and by severity level.
+The *Console* collects console output from from all parts of the system.
+You can fine tune the output of the console by filtering either by origin or severity level using the toggle buttons at the top of the widget.
+All are enabled by default.

-Origins:
+### Origins:
 - Processor: Logs from the maximilian processor.
 - Main: Logs from the main thread.
 - Learner: Logs from the javascript window.
 For example any logs you might produce from you machine learning model will be collected here.

-Severity Levels.
+### Severity Levels
 - log: output from `console.log`.
 - info: output from `console.info`.
 - warns: output from `console.warn`.